-Randomised controlled trials (RCTs) of RAS compared with CLS or open surgery in women requiring surgery for gynaecological disease.
+Randomised controlled trials (RCTs) comparing RAS versus CLS or open surgery in women requiring surgery for gynaecological disease.

-Two review authors independently assessed the studies for inclusion and risk of bias, and extracted study data and entered them into an Excel spreadsheet.
-We subgrouped data according to type of procedure and pooled data using random-effects methods in RevMan 5.3.
-We performed sensitivity analyses by excluding studies at high risk of bias.
+Two review authors independently assessed studies for inclusion and risk of bias, and extracted study data and entered them into an Excel spreadsheet.
+We examined different procedures in separate comparisons and for hysterectomy subgrouped data according to type of disease (non-malignant versus malignant).
+When more than one study contributed data, we pooled data using random-effects methods in RevMan 5.3.

 We included 12 RCTs involving 1016 women.
 Studies were at moderate to high overall risk of bias, and we downgraded evidence mainly due to concerns about risk of bias in the studies contributing data and imprecision of effect estimates.
 Procedures performed were hysterectomy (eight studies) and sacrocolpopexy (three studies).
 In addition, one trial examined surgical treatment for endometriosis, which included resection or hysterectomy.
 Among studies of women undergoing hysterectomy procedures, two studies involved malignant disease (endometrial cancer); the rest involved non-malignant disease.